 Hedgesville in Berkeley County, West Virginia — The American South (Appalachia)

 Location.
-39° 33.356′ N, 77° 59.481′ W. Marker is in Hedgesville, West Virginia, in Berkeley County.
-Marker is on North Mary Street (West Virginia Route 901) south of East Poplar Street.
+39° 33.259′ N, 77° 59.718′ W. Marker is in Hedgesville, West Virginia, in Berkeley County.
+Marker is on Bodine Street north of Hedgesville Road (West Virginia Route 9), on the left when traveling east.
 Touch for map.
-On the grounds of Hedgesville Middle School.
-Marker is at or near this postal address: 334 Schoolhouse Drive, Hedgesville WV 25427, United States of America.
+Marker is in this post office area: Hedgesville WV 25427, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 15, 2018.
-This page originally submitted on May 12, 2018, by Devry Jones of Washington, District of Columbia.
-This page has been viewed 83 times since then and 3 times this year.
-Photos: 1, 2. submitted on May 12, 2018, by Devry Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 28, 2019.
+This page originally submitted on May 12, 2018, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 92 times since then and 6 times this year.
+Photos: 1, 2. submitted on May 12, 2018, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.